canonical/ubuntu-mir/README.md

 RULE:     that over time more common libs shall become stable and then archive
 RULE:     packages will be used to build).
 RULE: - All vendored dependencies (no matter what language) shall have a
-RULE:   way to be refreshed (recommended is a documentation README.source and
+RULE:   way to be refreshed
-RULE:   scripts in debian/
 TODO-A: - This does not use static builds
 TODO-B: - The team TBD is aware of the implications by a static build and
 TODO-B:   commits to test no-change-rebuilds and to fix any issues found for the